 Brother Develops Talent Who Can Tackle Global Business Challenges

 Employees develop a broad perspective and high expertise through various experiences

 Since FY2008, the Brother Group has conducted the "trainee program," a training program that sends trainees from BIL to the group companies outside Japan and vice versa, aiming to foster talent who have a broad vision, high expertise, and the ability to respond to global business challenges.

-This training is designed for young employees selected based on Brother's talent development plan to receive on-the-job training ranging from three months to two years in line with the training plans formulated beforehand by both their dispatchers and receivers.
+This training is designed for young employees selected based on Brother's talent development plan to receive on-the-job training ranging from three months to one year in line with the training plans formulated beforehand by both their dispatchers and receivers.
 The initial focus of this program was to provide trainees with training associated with their area of expertise.
 However, in FY2015, it started offering training to help trainees gain new knowledge through experience outside their specialty.
-Such training, for example, includes giving an opportunity for developers to visit customers with sales persons to directly listen to the needs and usage conditions of the customers.
+Such training, for example, includes giving an opportunity for developers to visit customers with salespersons to directly listen to the needs and usage conditions of the customers.

 The Brother Group will remain committed to fostering globally-minded human resources who can deliver superior value.